Fenoemos/data-science-bootcamp-8/Google DA Certificate/Readme_document.md

 - [x] How can your insights drive business decisions?

-The insights will aid the marketing team in increasing the amount of annual members.
+The marketing team will use the findings to convince and convert casual riders to become more annual members.

 **Key tasks**
 - [x] Identify the business task